-The Agency is continuing to seek ways to increase revenue and encourage more drivers to use FasTrak®, which is considered the most cost-effective way for the Agency to collect tolls.
-Based on FY 2009 traffic and revenue trends and estimated transactions for FY 2010, the Agency implemented toll rate increases at selected locations in July 2009.
+The agency is also continuing to seek ways to increase revenue and encourage more drivers to use FasTrak[®], which is considered the most cost-effective way for the agency to collect tolls.
+During FY10, the agency implemented toll rate increases at selected locations.
+The agency also offered quarterly promotions in FY10 to attract new drivers and reward current customers throughout the year, including its "Drive-a-Week Free" campaign and "Refer-a-Friend" program.